Gain access to personalized product screening, the best pricing, rewards, and more!

 What are Almond Moths?

-• Almond moths are a common pantry pest found in facilities that house dried food products in storage.
-This pantry moth is called the almond moth in particular because it is often found infesting stored almonds.
+- Almond moths are a common pantry pest found in facilities that store dried food products.
+This pantry moth is called the almond moth because it is often found infesting stored almonds.

 How to Get Rid of Almond Moths